 - Create your own portfolio of work that will help get you employed in the media industry, with real skills that employers are looking for

-The aim of the programme is to give each member of the cohort the requisite skills to enter the television or film industry at the ‘lower’ levels for example Runner, Production Assistant, Camera Operator, Editor, Edit Assistant, Researcher, Assistant Director, consistent with accepted routes of entry into the industry.
+The aim of the programme is to give each member of the cohort the requisite skills to enter the television or film industry at the ‘lower’ levels for example Runner, Production Assistant, Camera Assistant, Camera Operator, Edit Assistant, Editor, Researcher, Assistant Director or Producer, consistent with accepted routes of entry into the industry.

 For those who wish to, graduates of this programme will be able to progress to a related top-up BA (Hons) programme at the Grimsby Institute, to extend your studies to an honours degree in TV Production.